moebiussurfing/ofxSurfingImGui/README.md

 These are testing projects with nodes/graph/patching.
 My target is to build a simple engine to patch between ofParameters.
-For example: A simple patch bay to route an audio analyzer to a scene ofParameters.
+For example: A simple patch-bay to route some values from an audio analyzer to the scene ofParameters.

 <details>
   <summary>5_1_ImNodes_Nelarius</summary>